Rectification from band gap oscillation: Introduction

 \section{Introduction}

-Metal-insulator transitions~\cite{MetalInsulator} in different systems have been studied extensively in the community for the last few decades.
-A metal-insulator transition can be induced by thermal fluctuations i.e., by varying temperature~\cite{Temperature}, by doping~\cite{Doping}, by varying pressure~\cite{pressure_recent,pressure_bilayer,pressure_induced,pressure_abinitio,strain}, by tuning magnetic field~\cite{magnetic_1,magnetic_2}, by tuning disorder~\cite{anderson}, by structural deformations~\cite{structural} and by quantum fluctuations at temperature $T=0$~\cite{Quantum}.
+Metal-insulator transitions (MIT)~\cite{MetalInsulator,Nano1,Nano2,Nano3,Elec} in different systems have been studied extensively in the community for the last few decades.
+A metal-insulator transition can be induced by thermal fluctuations, i.e., by varying temperature~\cite{Temperature}, by doping~\cite{Doping}, by varying pressure~\cite{review1,review2, pressure_recent,pressure_bilayer,pressure_induced,pressure_abinitio,strain}, by tuning magnetic field~\cite{magnetic_1,magnetic_2}, by tuning disorder~\cite{anderson}, by structural deformations~\cite{structural} and by quantum fluctuations at temperature $T=0$~\cite{Quantum}.
 Out of all these possible routes, applying pressure to induce a metal-insulator transition has a simple physics behind it.
-Within the paradigm of band theory where due to the quasiparticle picture of effective degrees of freedom one can ignore the electron electron correlation effects, compressing the system decreases the lattice spacing and hence increases the overlap, or equivalently the hopping between the atomic orbitals and the bandwidth of the bands.
+Within the paradigm of band theory where due to the quasiparticle picture of effective degrees of freedom one can ignore the electron-electron correlation effects, compressing the system decreases the lattice spacing and hence increases the overlap, or equivalently the hopping between the atomic orbitals and the bandwidth of the bands.
 This can make a band insulator at $T=0$, a band metal in suitable systems.
-However, there are wide range of systems where electron electron correlation is strong and can not be neglected.
-For example $V_{2}O_{3}$~\cite{V2O3_1,V2O3_2} in the undoped state is a Mott insulator~\cite{Mott_1,Mott_2} which can undergo pressure induced transition to a metallic state~\cite{V2O3_3}.
-This happens because compressive pressure can effectively reduce the electron electron correlation to hopping amplitude ratio and make the system metallic.
-Pressure has also been found to induce superconductivity in some systems~\cite{Superconductivity}.
+However, there are a wide range of systems where electron-electron correlation is strong and cannot be neglected.
+For example, $V_{2}O_{3}$~\cite{V2O3_1,V2O3_2} in the undoped state is a Mott insulator~\cite{Mott_1,Mott_2} which can undergo pressure induced transition to a metallic state~\cite{V2O3_3}.
+This happens because compressive pressure can effectively reduce the electron-electron correlation to hopping amplitude ratio and make the system metallic.
+Pressure has also been found to induce superconductivity in some systems~\cite{Superconductivity, WTe2_1,WTe2_2,WTe2_3}.